 Enugu Enugu State, Nigeria Travel Guide

 Not much formal, large-scale protected areas exist directly within Enugu city.
 Conservation efforts often focus on specific natural sites like Awhum Waterfalls or Ngwo Pine Forest.
 Support these area initiatives.
 Some communities also have informal conservation practices to respect.
-Learn more about conservation at The Rainforest Site (GreaterGood).
+Find out more about conservation at The Rainforest Site (GreaterGood).

 Waste management a significant challenge in Enugu, with not much formal recycling.
 Minimize your waste.
 Carry a reusable water bottle and refill it.
 Decline plastic bags for small purchases; use a reusable shopping bag (Package Free Shop for options).
 Dispose of trash in designated bins; avoid littering.

-Lack of water an issue, especially in the dry season.
+Lack of water an issue, especially during the dry period.
 Be conscious of water usage: shorter showers, turn off taps.
 Always drink bottled, filtered, or boiled water.
 No local carbon offset programs exist, but consider international ones for flights (Terrapass) or choose a well-run transport network.
 Sustainable gear can be found at Patagonia.

 Enugu is rich in Igbo culture.